ARTH 1001 - Introduction to Art History and Visual Culture

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Demonstrate disciplinary knowledge of major issues and ideas in Italian Renaissance and contemporary art and visual culture.
-2 Identify and interpret Italian Renaissance and contemporary images and objects.
-3 Evaluate and synthesise credible academic sources.
+1 Demonstrate knowledge and understanding of major issues and ideas in Italian Renaissance and contemporary art.
+2 Analyse and interpret Italian Renaissance and contemporary images and objects.
+3 Identify credible academic sources for evaluation and synthesis.
 4 Communicate clearly and persuasively in writing and speaking.
-5 Use appropriate learning technologies and research tools.
+5 Use discipline-specific digital technologies and research tools.
 6 Work independently and cooperatively in problem solving tasks and small group discussions.
-7 Manage and organise workloads to complete prescribed readings and meet deadlines for assignments.
-8 Understand the complexities of human creativity and diversity in local and global societies and cultures.

 University Graduate Attributes